ANAGEO/GRASSStuff/Extract_binary_raster_from_LCmap/README.md

 - 'category_list' wait for a list of interger corresponding to specific category of the base raster to be used

 #### TODOs:
-- Create a multiprocessed version as it could take long time if the computational region is very large
+- DONE : Create a multiprocessed version as it could take long time if the computational region is very large